jferrel7/mtd-front-end-docs/front-end-strategy/index.md

 In order to provide the best performance we can, a page should only load images, CSS or Javascript that are needed for the given page, aka route.

-If the user is coming to the site via a link from a search they performed on Google for a product, we don't need to load any front-end code that is not related to the rendering of our site shell (global header and footer) or the product page.
+If the user is coming to the site via a link from a search they performed on Google for a product, we don't need to load any front-end code that is not related to the rendering of our site shell (global header and footer) or the product page that the user requested.